 German Music Archive

-In fulfilment of the legal brief of the German National Library, the German Music Archive (Deutsches Musikarchiv) of the German National Library undertakes the central collection of sheet music and sound recordings and serves as the music bibliography information centre for Germany.
+The German Music Archive of the German National Library is the central collection point for sheet music and sound carriers in Germany and is the nation's music bibliography information centre.

-German music publishers and sound carrier producers are required to submit two deposit copies of publications to the German National Library under the Law regarding the German National Library.
-These then form the basis of the collection.
-After being processed by the German Music Archive in Leipzig, one copy is forwarded for archiving and use to the Frankfurt site of the German National Library where sheet music and sound recordings published in 1993 or later can now be accessed in the multimedia reading room.
+German music publishers and sound recording labels are required to submit two deposit copies of their publications to the German National Library under the Law regarding the German National Library.
+These publications form the basis of the collection.
+One copy, e.g. of each item of printed music or music CD, is archived and made available for use at the Leipzig site, whereas the second copy is forwarded to the Frankfurt site of the German National Library.
+Sheet music and sound recordings from 1993 onwards are also held here.

-Following the acquisition of the Music Information Centre of the Association of Composers and Musical Scholars of the GDR (MIZ), sound recording tapes, notes and working card files are available documenting the musical life and production of the former GDR in the area of serious music.
+The acquisition of materials of the MIZ (Music Information Centre of the Association of Composers and Musical Scholars of the GDR) means that audio tapes, sheet music and working card files are now available which document the musical life and output of the former GDR in the area of serious music.